lexDAO/LexCorpus/contracts/escrow/lexlocker/legal/DealLocker.md

 description: *[[Party B Delivery Description]]*

-Following Party A's registration of this Deal Locker ("*DL*") to the smart contract located at the Ethereum address identified as LexLocker.eth, this DL shall be open until *[[Termination Date]]* and fully settled upon when the `released` and `sum` values stored in the associated DL index match.
+Following Party A's registration of this Deal Locker ("*DL*") to the smart contract located at the Ethereum address identified as LexLocker.eth, this DL shall be open until *[[Termination Date]]* and fully settled when the `released` and `sum` values stored in the associated DL index match.

 Any and all disputes related to this DL and its terms shall be resolved by means of binding arbitration directed by LexDAO and resolvers associated thereby (*0x01B92E2C0D06325089c6Fd53C98a214f5C75B2aC*).